j4cksparrow-byte/stock-whisperer-frontend/README.md

 - **Dynamic Analysis Modes:**
   - **`normal` mode:** Provides fundamentals and an AI summary
   - **`advanced` mode:** A comprehensive analysis that generates a single `weightedScore` from all three data points
-- **Extensive Technical Suite:** Support for key indicators including **RSI, SMA/EMA, MACD, Bollinger Bands, Stochastic, ATR, and OBV**, with configurable parameters per request
+- **Advanced Technical Suite:** Support for key indicators including **RSI, SMA/EMA, MACD, Bollinger Bands, Stochastic, ATR, and OBV**, with configurable parameters per request
+- **Pattern Recognition:** Automatic candlestick pattern detection for enhanced technical analysis
 - **Flexible Weighting & Presets:** Customize the influence of each data point (`fundamental`, `technical`, `sentiment`) or use built-in presets like `conservative`, `technical`, `sentiment`, and `balanced`
+- **Custom Indicators:** Enable/disable specific indicators and customize their parameters
 - **Developer-Friendly:** Includes health checks, API key validation, and connectivity tests for quick setup and debugging

 ---